sanger-cellular-informatics/Targeton-Designer/README.md

 sudo make setup-venv
 ```

-Then, by using following command activate a virtual environment:
+Then, by using following command activate the virtual environment:

 ```
 source venv/bin/activate